To identify offsets, parenthesis is used with the final report read by owners and the management team.

-In lesson 13 I explained how a debit based or credit driven account type for the balance sheet reports opposite values by using parenthesis.
+In Lesson 13 it was explained how a debit based or credit driven account type for the balance sheet reports opposite values by using parenthesis.
 Both contra and atypical values are reported with parenthesis.
 The same presentation format is used when reporting contra and atypical values on the profit and loss statement (income statement).

-To help you understand the use of parenthesis on the income statement I’m going to cover each type of account and explain the common contra and atypical balances.
+To help you understand the use of parenthesis on the income statement this lesson is going to cover each type of account and explain the common contra and atypical balances.

 Revenue accounts including sales are traditionally credit driven.
-However there are some contra and atypical accounts that carry debit balances.
-In lesson 12 I illustrated the use of contra accounts with returns and allowances.
+However, there are some contra and atypical accounts that carry debit balances.
+In lesson 12, it was illustrated with the use of contra accounts associated with returns and allowances.
 Both of these are based on the customer interaction after the sale.

 However, before a sale is consummated there are forms of enticement to get that customer to make a purchase.
 Enticements include marketing campaigns and discounts.
-So many bookkeepers use discounts as a primary account.
-So when you review the revenue section it will look something like this:
+Many bookkeepers use discounts as a primary account.
+When you review the revenue section it will look something like this:

 Sales at Full Price $Z,ZZZ,ZZZ

 Sales at Contracted Price Z,ZZZ,ZZZ

 Other Revenues ZZZ